Supplementary data: Manitoba

 Topic: Improving access to quality end-of-life care

-Title of image: Cumulative length of stay for cancer patients (overall) who were in or admitted to an acute care hospital 30 days prior to death across MB for fiscal years 2015, 2017, and 2019
+Title of image: Cumulative length of stay for cancer patients (overall) who were in or admitted to an acute care hospital 30 days prior to death in Manitoba, by fiscal year

 Data source: Canadian Institute for Health Information (CIHI), Discharge Abstract Database (DAD)